 When I was at SVA I wrote, created logos and systems, posters, made an animated music video, shot live action video and photos, illustrated a kids book and designed and marketed a website.
 I’ve always been interested in being a multi-disciplinary designer and SVA was an amazing space to experiment with a multitude of ways of working and making.
 Today, I think it’s crucial, not to mention more interesting, to work in multiple ways.
 When we’re looking for designers at COLLINS we’ll always take the candidate who has a wide range of skills and is interested in craft beyond just one, single type of design.

 What advice would you give incoming students?

 Fail Hard!
-Chances are you won't have another 2 years of space to try anything you want and fail - so this it.
-Go as hard as you can go and leave no regrets that you didn't try hard enough.
-Carve out the design career you want and find out what you're actually interested in.
-And you're in f@%&*ing New York City, so have fun, get weird.
+Chances are you won’t have another 2 years of space to try anything you want and fail – so this it.
+Go as hard as you can go and leave no regrets that you didn’t try hard enough.
+Carve out the design career you want and find out what you’re actually interested in.
+And you’re in [email protected]%&*ing New York City, so have fun, get weird.

 Those were probably the two most productive years of my life.
 Not everything I made was great, but the momentum I built up there has carried me until now.